decentraland-scenes/Mining-rocks/README.md

 If your tool's durability runs out, you won't be able to mine any more.

+Open the pop-up UI at any time by clicking the icon on the top-right corner.
+You can also open it by clicking on the cube that's in the center of the scene.

 Learn more about how to build your own scenes in our [documentation](https://docs.decentraland.org/) site.

+If something doesn’t work, please [file an issue](https://github.com/decentraland-scenes/Awesome-Repository/issues/new).

 ## Copyright info